 NPV power costs for the CO2 cost sensitivities reflect that the Economically Optimized Portfolio retains its position as the low-cost position except in the High CO2 price case.
-The Coal Retirement and Net Zero CO_2 by 2050 portfolios are less sensitive to CO_2 price variations given the retirement of Cross early in the Study Period.
-Similarly, the No New Fossil Portfolio is somewhat less impacted by the CO_2 sensitivities, as a result of greater implementation of renewable resources.
+The Coal Retirement

 The overall results above reflect that the Economically Optimized Portfolio results in the lowest NPV power cost across nearly every sensitivity case.
-The Coal Retirement, No New Fossil, and Net Zero CO2 by 2050 portfolios reflect higher costs across the sensitivities other than the High CO2 Price case.
-Under the High CO2 Price case, the Economically Optimized Portfolio results in NPV power costs that are just under 5% higher than the lowest cost case, the Coal Retirement Portfolio.
+The Coal Retirement, No New Fossil, and Net Zero CO_2 by 2050 portfolios reflect higher costs across the sensitivities other than the High CO_2 Price case.
+Under the High CO_2 Price case, the Economically Optimized Portfolio results in NPV power costs that are just under 5% higher than the lowest cost case, the Coal Retirement Portfolio.